mmdagent-ex/site-doc/content.en/docs/34_dialog_fst.md

     <eps> MOTION_ADD|0|emote|gene/motion/03_smile.vmd|PART|ONCE
 {{</fst>}}

-After saving and reloading, say "Hello" and confirm that it bows while smiling.
+Save and reload, then say something to confirm the agent bows while smiling.

-By using `<eps>` for unconditional execution, the first `MOTION_ADD` and the second `MOTION_ADD` are passed to MMDAgent-EX in succession without any time gap.
-In MMDAgent-EX, multiple motions can be overlaid and played at the same time.
+Because `<eps>` causes unconditional immediate execution, the first `MOTION_ADD` and the second `MOTION_ADD` are both sent to MMDAgent-EX with no time gap.
+MMDAgent-EX can blend multiple motions and play them simultaneously.

 ## Overview of .fst

-Here, we'll briefly introduce .fst. .fst is a script that describes operations as a finite state automaton (more precisely, a finite state transducer).
-In simple terms, it sequentially describes "what to do when something happens".
+Here is a brief summary of .fst.
+An .fst is a finite-state automaton (more precisely a finite-state transducer) used to describe behavior.
+Simply put, it lists "what to do when something happens."

-The current .fst looks as follows.
-For example, the block up to the 5th line after startup defines a series of processes such as:
+The current .fst looks like the following.
+For example, the block up to the fifth line defines a sequence that:

-- Setting the floor and background images
+- sets the floor and background images on startup,
-- Loading the model
+- loads the model,
-- Once loading is complete, looping the standby motion
+- when loading finishes starts a looping wait motion,
-- Setting the camera position
+- sets the camera position,
-- After the above is done, moving to a state named "LOOP"
+- then moves to the state named "LOOP".

 {{<fst>}}
 0 LOOP: